Q: What is the mission of the Bloomingdale Park District?

 A: Contact the county assessor or park district director of finance for the current tax rate.
 Taxes are used to operate the Park District, maintain all of the land, open space, and facilities and offer the recreation programs.
 Only approximately 6% of your total tax bill goes to the Park District.

-Q: Does the Park District have programs for active adults?
+Q: Does the Bloomingdale Park District have programs for active adults?

 A: Currently there are many adult programs that active adults can participate in including fitness and dance classes, art and cooking classes, trips, and general programs.
 Look for the "price tag symbol" with an S next to many of our programs to receive a 20% discount for residents 62 years of age and better.

-Q: How do I find out about the golf course?
+Q: How do I find out golf programs or the golf course?

-Q: How can I get information about the Park District Museum?
+Q: How can I get information about the Bloomingdale Park District Museum?

-A: You can get information about Bloomingdale Park District Museum in your Park District program brochure or by calling the Museum at (630) 539-3096.
+A: You can get information about Bloomingdale Park District Museum in your program guide or by calling the Museum at (630) 539-3096.

 Q: When is Open Gym, and for whom?